 How to make labels with a Cricut Joy – the step by step photo guide.
-Get professional looking labels for every part of your home.
-Your future home organising projects will be labelled beautifully when you use this step by step Cricut Joy tutorial.
+Get professional looking labels for every part of your home and every DIY home project.
+Your future home organising tasks will be labelled beautifully when you use this step by step tutorial.

 I’ve long since been a fan of labels – naturally! – and have used lots of different types depending on what project I’m doing – but I’ve always wanted to try creating some of the gorgeous text labels that you see everywhere right now.

 They have a really professional feel, and look fantastic on all different types of containers.

 They are created using vinyl thats cut out in the shape of each letter.